srvk/how2-dataset/README.md

 ## How2 Run
 The results in the dataset paper can be reproduced using [nmtpytorch](https://github.com/lium-lst/nmtpytorch).
 We provide instructions and configuration files to reproduce three baselines on multi-modal speech-to-text, multi-modal machine translation, and multi-modal summarization.

+## How2 Evaluate
+We will provide instructions on how to score our three challenge tasks here.

 ## How2 Get Help
 Please use the `issues` ticket system (https://github.com/srvk/how2-dataset/issues) to ask questions and get clarification.